evishnu/Module24-Capstone-Project/README.md

 ---

 ## 🙏 Acknowledgment
-The dataset used in this project was sourced from the Kaggle Repository.

 A heartfelt thank you to the entire teaching staff — Aravind Reddy, Savio Saldhana, Amit Jambhekar, and Jessica Cervi — for their invaluable guidance, insights, and encouragement throughout this learning journey.

 Sincere appreciation to the University of California, Berkeley for providing a rigorous and enriching academic environment.

-Special thanks to Leanna Biddle for her outstanding coordination and behind-the-scenes support.